-The product is an overvoltage category II product and has to be connected to a fixed installation used to supply energy-consuming equipment such as household appliances and similar loads.
-Be aware that electrically powered products have risks, such as electric shock, fire, personal injury or even death.
+The product is an overvoltage category II product.
+Connect the product to a fixed installation used to supply energy-consuming equipment such as household appliances and similar loads.
+Keep in mind that electrically powered products have risks, such as electric shock, fire, personal injury or even death.